Alfred Hitchcock Collectors’ Guide: Rich and Strange (1931)

 Production

-Fred and Emily Hill, a happy young married couple, inherit some money and decide to take a world cruise.
-Once onboard ship, their new found fortune goes to their heads and they tend to go their separate ways.
-Fred loses most of their money on a fake princess, while Emily also gets involved with someone but luckily avoids the commitments of her escapade.
-Their shipboard romance drives apart but a shipwreck brings them back together again.
-Rescued by a Chinese junk, they return to the security of England and home, having had their fill of romance and adventure. – Australian Polygram VHS/alt (1995)
+Fred and Emily Hill, a happy young married couple, inherit money and decide to take a world cruise.
+Once onboard ship, their new-found fortune goes to their heads and they tend to go their separate ways.
+Fred loses most of their money to a fake princess, while Emily also gets involved with someone but luckily escapes the commitments of her escapade.
+Their shipboard romances drive them apart but a shipwreck brings them back together.
+Rescued by a Chinese junk they return to the security of England and home, having had their fill of romance and adventure. – US Republic Pictures VHS (1994, ad) and Australian Polygram VHS (1995)

 Full fathom five thy father lies;